 Frostpunk 2 has spent its entire existence making the cold the villain.
 Every decision, every law, every desperate coal burn has been about surviving the freeze.
 Breach of Trust throws that premise out entirely.
-The first paid DLC announced by 11 bit studios shifts the threat from frost to fire, dropping players into a volcanic crisis that puts both the city and the First Citizen's political standing on the line.
+The first paid DLC for the game shifts the threat from frost to fire, dropping players into a volcanic crisis that puts both the city and the First Citizen's political standing on the line.
 Here's everything confirmed so far.

 What is the Breach of Trust DLC?